-My ultimate goal in sharing my art to the world is to inspire people to stop and look and feel.
-I seek to create a dialogue between our inner worlds or feelings and the energy of the natural world.
-I have a deep love for the outdoors and our amazing planet, and I draw my inspiration from hikes, floral studies and sketches as well as memories of time spent gardening with my grandmother and father.
-I mostly prefer to paint from life, and in the studio I will often set up live bouquets when painting flowers or paint and sketch landscapes en plein air.
+I’m an empath; I feel a lot of things.
+Painting helps me process and share my experience with others.
+I have a deep love for the outdoors and our amazing planet, and I draw my inspiration from hikes and memories of time spent gardening with my grandmother and father.
+I prefer to paint from life.
+In the studio, I will often set up live bouquets when painting flowers or I paint and sketch landscapes en plein air.

-My paintings begin with observation and emotion, a response to the subject.
+My paintings begin with observation, and then flow from emotion or a response to the subject.
 I paint things as I feel them, not just as I see them.
-Each flower has a personality and I try to capture it or, when I observe the landscape, I’m articulating its personality in paint as well.
-Sometimes moody, sometimes bright and cheerful, the changing light colors the temperament.
+I try to capture a feeling, a whole essence of something, not just its likeness.

 Next begins laying down the foundation.
 The marks are gestural, engaging the paintbrush as an extension of me.
-I start with a mark on the canvas and then layer by layer, build the painting.
-The loose mark-making is a conductor to capturing the feeling or energy from the subject.
+I start with a mark on the canvas and then build the painting layer by layer.
+Loose mark-making is a conductor to capturing the feeling or energy from the subject.

 I use multiple media in my studio and travel paint kit: including acrylic and oil paints, watercolor, ink, and pastel crayons.
 The painting mediums and methods are simply tools that allow me to paint expressively.